pytorch/tutorials/intermediate_source/FSDP_adavnced_tutorial.rst

 Intializing FSDP Model on Device
 --------------------------------
-While there are multiple ways to initialize your model in FSDP, with 1.12 we have an optimal method for initializing most models by streaming the model layers onto the GPU to avoid any OOM issues, while at the same time leveraging the speed of the GPU to initialize many times faster vs on CPU:
+While there are multiple ways to initialize your model in FSDP, with 1.12 we have an optimal method for initializing most models by streaming the model layers onto the GPU to avoid any OOM issues, while at the same time leveraging the speed of the GPU to initialize many times faster vs on CPU, device_id moves the model from CPU to GPU: